-Among the various immigration policy proposals under consideration, there seems to be momentum toward mandatory E-Verify, a federal system designed to confirm whether job applicants are legally seeking work in the U.S. The system is available for employers across the U.S. today, but requirements for use are determined by the states.
-Currently, only eight states require E-Verify for all new hires, with a handful of other states requiring the use of the service for certain positions, such as government or government contractors.
+Small businesses must be aware of E-Verify, a federal system designed to confirm whether job applicants are legally seeking work in the U.S. The system is available for employers across the U.S., but individual states determine requirements for its use.
+Currently, only nine states require E-Verify for all new hires, but 13 others require use of the service for certain positions, such as public contractors and subcontractors.

 While mandatory E-Verify for every new hire across the country is currently just a possibility, the need to validate employment eligibility is more important than ever for small businesses.
 U.S. Immigration and Customs Enforcement workplace actions against employers nearly quadrupled from 2017 to 2018, and it rose another 10% from 2018 to 2019, putting all employers at greater audit risk than ever before.

 Consequently, proper management of Form I-9, and E-Verify where applicable, is critical for businesses of all sizes.
 Several technology solutions and third-party services are available to help you automate these processes and maintain audit trails.

 The historically tight job market, coupled with the current labor shortage, poses a threat to many small businesses’ hiring processes.
 According to the U.S. Bureau of Labor and Statistics, more than 10 million jobs are currently available.
 Without sufficient in-house HR resources, many small businesses could face competitive challenges as they seek to fill and validate the eligibility of the candidates applying for their open positions.
 However, tools and services are available to help you find the qualified immigrant job candidates you are seeking.